cubbit/web-file-stream/CONTRIBUTING.md

-# Contributing to enigma
+# Contributing to web-file-stream

-The following is a set of guidelines for contributing to enigma, which is hosted in the Cubbit Organization on GitHub.
+The following is a set of guidelines for contributing to web-file-stream, which is hosted in the Cubbit Organization on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request as well.

 ## Vocabulary